Lala Kent Reveals She "Might Be in Love" a Year After Randall Emmett Split - E! Online

 Another spokesperson for the Midnight in the Switchgrass director told E! that the overall allegations in the article "are false and part of a now-familiar smear campaign orchestrated by Randall's ex-fiancée to sway their custody dispute."

-Back in February, the Give Them Lala Beauty founder answered viewers questions about how she got over her six year relationship with Randall, the father of her 19-month old-daughter, Ocean Kent Emmett.
+Back in February, the Give Them Lala Beauty founder answered viewers questions about how she got over her six year relationship with Randall, the father of her 19-month-old daughter, Ocean Kent Emmett.

 "He made it very easy," Lala revealed.
 "I found out who he really was and all of a sudden I was over it.
 I have this way of when I'm betrayed by somebody, it's like all feelings—I don't even remember them."

-And with Randall in the rear-view mirror, Lala said it best when describing her new dating life: "Let's get it poppin'."
+And with Randall in the rearview mirror, Lala said it best when describing her new dating life: "Let's get it poppin'."